-Listing 3: An example Python program using the GEX client library

-16.3 MATLAB integration

-The Python library can be accessed from MATLAB scripts thanks to MATLAB's two-way Python integration [61].
-Controlling GEX from MATLAB may be useful when additional processing is required, e.g., with data from the ADC; however, in many cases, an open source alternative native to Python exists that could be used for the same purpose, such as the NumPy and SciPy libraries [62].
+Listing 3: An example Python program using the GEX client library source alternative native to Python exists that could be used for the same purpose, such as the NumPy and SciPy libraries [62].

-The example in Listing 4 demonstrates the use of MATLAB to calculate the frequency spectrum of an analog signal captured with GEX.
+The example in Listing 4 (and Figure 16.2) demonstrates the use of MATLAB to calculate the frequency spectrum of an analog signal captured with GEX.
 The syntax needed to use the serial port transport (instead of a raw access to USB endpoints) is shown in a comment.